Taha-khelfa/style-guidelines/README.md

 ## Status

-Flow is in developmennt process
+[project-repo] is in developmennt process

 ## What's included

-Here is the folder structure
+Here is the folder structure (_change this structure to the structure of your project_)

 ```text
 ├───config